 The pdf pattern is not great.
 Not all of the 60 (!)
 A4 sheets of paper fitted together perfectly.
 This is not unusual for a pdf pattern but always annoying.
 I carefully measured myself (with help) and chose to blend two sizes together to reflect my shape.
 Smaller at the top, tapering out to a larger size for the bottom half.

 The pattern is 'for beginners'.
 I am not sure what Bluegingerdoll's idea of a beginner is but it is certainly different from mine.
-In my view, a beginner needs detailed and clear instructions.
+A beginner needs detailed and clear instructions.
 A beginner also needs explanations why things are done they way they are done.
 I don't think I could have managed this pattern as a beginner.
 Don't get me wrong, it is not difficult to sew this dress.
-Not at all.
-It is cleverly constructed from four pieces and the construction is simple.
+It is cleverly constructed from four pieces and the design is simple.
 I am not convinced by the finishing, which could be improved considerably.
-The pattern instructions are clear but there is some guessing required.
-Not good for a beginner.
+The pattern instructions are clear but there is some guessing required, or referring to the sew along.
+I think either pattern or sew along should be clear enough to be used on its own.
+Definitely not beginner friendly.
 Take the collar.
 The instructions tell you to pin the collar facing and collar right sides together and stitch along the entire outer edge.
 Fine, not a problem.
 You then trim and clip and finish the seam, turn the collar and give it a good press.
 Fine.
 But then what?
 We are instructed to tack the collar facing to the shoulder seams and front opening, on the inside of the dress.
 Fine.
-But then you move on to sew the belt.
-There are actually raw edges on the collar facing at this stage!
-Seriously.
+That's it, collar done.
+There are actually raw edges on the collar facing at this stage.
+I know this wouldn't bother an experienced maker but for a beginner this is not satisfactory.
 The sew along on the blog suggests you can finish those anyway you like, even using pinking shears.
 I am not joking.
 I am not sure about you but I would have liked some tidying up, attaching the collar to the inside in some way, even with iron on facing if need be.
-I don't like flappy bits on my clothes.
-I handstitched the collar to the back of the dress but it was a bit of a pull and tug.
-When worn, the flappy parts of the collar show.
+The flappy bits don't make for a professional look and show on the outside when worn.
 I couldn't bear seeing raw edges and made a neat narrow hem.
-No pinking shears for me.
-It still looks wrong on the inside.
-It looks fine from the outside.

 After I finished the dress, it looked just wrong on me.
 I measured my natural waist and adjusted the waist accordingly but the elasticated back waistline somehow sits to low, causing the upper part to bulge, a bit when like when you tuck in your shirt and then pull it out a bit (like we did in the 80s).
 It actually might look nice on someone with a waist.